 Photo courtesy of Danielle Lawson, A Natural Nerd

-The key to holistic healing and recovery is discovering the processes, tools, and support systems that honor your unique well-being.
+The key to holistic healing and recovery is discovering the processes, tools, and support systems that honor and sustain your natural state of well-being.

 We are born free.
 We are born whole.
-Healing is not about becoming something new — it is about returning to what has always been ours.
+Healing is not about becoming something new — it is about returning to what has always been, (y)our self.

 Recovery, for me, is self-liberation — the ongoing, intentional practice of reclaiming who we are, who we’re becoming, and the lives we’re creating in real time.
-My work in restorative hospitality is an extension of that truth.
+My creation of the Restorative Hospitality™ framework is an extension of that truth.
 I am grateful that the Creator entrusted me with the vision to build safe, supportive, culturally-rooted spaces for people who identify with recovery in all its forms.

 Much like faith, recovery is self-defined: from addiction and mental health to domestic violence, grief, identity transitions, housing instability, burnout, and the quiet losses that shape our lives.
-Through my nonprofit, Mercy (MRCI) and my hospitality offerings, I am committed to creating environments where people can rest, reconnect, and rebuild — where healing is honored, community is cherished, and liberation is lived.
+Through my nonprofit, Mercy (MRCI) and it’s for-profit arm, The Rest Stop, I am committed to creating environments where people can rest, reconnect, and rebuild — where healing is honored, community is cherished, and liberation is lived.